-Blaze@piefed.zip to Casual Conversation@piefed.socialEnglish · 7 days agoWhat's something interesting you learned recently?message-squaremessage-square25linkfedilinkarrow-up122arrow-down10
+Blaze@piefed.zip to Casual Conversation@piefed.socialEnglish · 2 months agoWhat's something interesting you learned recently?message-squaremessage-square25linkfedilinkarrow-up123arrow-down10

-arrow-up122arrow-down1message-squareWhat's something interesting you learned recently?Blaze@piefed.zip to Casual Conversation@piefed.socialEnglish · 7 days agomessage-square25linkfedilink
+arrow-up123arrow-down1message-squareWhat's something interesting you learned recently?Blaze@piefed.zip to Casual Conversation@piefed.socialEnglish · 2 months agomessage-square25linkfedilink

 That colour can be a consequence of the physical structure of a colourless surface.